Planning and making decisions

 State Strategic Plan

-A new outcome of the Act is the requirement to develop a State Strategic Plan for Crown land to set the vision, priorities and overarching strategy for the management of Crown land in NSW.
+A new requirement of the Act is the development of a State Strategic Plan for Crown land to set the vision, priorities and overarching strategy for the management of Crown land in NSW.

-The plan will take into account environmental, social, cultural heritage and economic considerations for the management of Crown land.
-We will be asking you to have your say during the development of the State Strategic Plan which is expected to begin in late 2018.
+The State Strategic Plan is being developed to take into account environmental, social, cultural heritage and economic considerations for the management of Crown land.

 The draft State Strategic Plan is now on formal public exhibition.
 For more information, including details about on-line sessions and to give us your feedback, visit State Strategic Plan for Crown land.